CBIIT/crdc-datahub-cli-uploader/README.md

 ### Prepare manifest

 A manifest is a special metadata (TSV) file that contains information about data files to be uploaded.
 CLI tool will use the information in a manifest to find, validate and upload data files to Data Hub.
-There are 3 columns that are important to CLI tool:
+There are 4 columns that are important to CLI tool:
+- Column contains file IDs
 - Column contains file names
 - Column contains file sizes
 - Column contains file MD5 checksums